apache-spark-on-k8s/spark-integration/README.md

 * `--namespace <namespace>` - set `<namespace>` to the namespace in which the tests should be run.
 * `--service-account <service account name>` - set `<service account name>` to the name of the Kubernetes service account to use in the namespace specified by the `--namespace`.
 The service account is expected to have permissions to get, list, watch, and create pods.
+For clusters with RBAC turned on, it's important that the right permissions are granted to the service account in the namespace through an appropriate role and role binding.
 A reference RBAC configuration is provided in `dev/spark-rbac.yaml`.